superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 The next useful sub-section is a _summary_, briefly describing the author's conclusions considering the research findings.
 An example of such summary could be as follows:

-> The research has shown the increase in memory utilization is likely caused by one or more memory leaks introduced in the application, which must have been introduced shortly before May.
+> The research has shown the increase in memory utilization is likely caused by one or more memory leaks in the application, which must have been introduced shortly before May.
 A long-term solution would be to find and resolve such memory leaks, so that the memory utilization does not increase indefinitely.
 However, this activity may be time-consuming, therefore as a short-term solution it is worth considering to increase memory limits and/or fine-tune application's garbage collector.

 If the spike is meant to be an input for decision-making, it is worth providing _recommendations_ for the person or team responsible for making the decision, for instance: